vmware/chap/USERGUIDE.md

 If a *signature* or *pattern* is supplied, allocations reachable from the given member by traversing in the specified *direction* can be added only if they match that *signature* or *pattern*.
 The meaning of the offset depends on the specified *direction*.
 If the *direction* is **->** or **~>** the reference from the member allocation must refer to the specified offset in the extension candidate.
 If the *direction* is **<-** the reference to the member allocation must appear at the specified offset in the extension candidate.

+If you want to understand a bit more how the extensions are being applied, or perhaps to have information about references even when they would extend to an allocation that has already been reached, add **/commentExtensions true** to the end of your chap command.

 Some examples:

 Minor variants of the following picture, which represents allocations and references between them, but doesn't deal with anchoring at all, will be used for examples throughout this section.
 The variants of this picture will look mostly like this first one, in that the allocations and references will be the same, but they will have markings to explain a particular command, typically numbers on the allocations to show the sequence in which they are visited.